-Cherry blossoms at Asukayama Park in Oji
+Cherry blossoms at Omiya Park

 Asukayama Park is a park located in Oji, Tokyo.
 It was established by Shogun Yoshimune Tokugawa in the early 18th century to serve as a good hanami (cherry blossom viewing) spot for Edo citizens.